Astronomers Proposal Tool (APT)

 Current Version of APT

-APT is used for multiple missions in operations (both HST and JWST) and the Roman mission is under active development.
-Thus, the APT software is updated on a regular basis to reflect the most current knowledge of on-going missions and to reflect development status of the Roman mission.
-APT version 2024.2 is the most current release that has Roman features enabled.
+APT is used for multiple missions in operations (both HST and JWST).
+APT support for the the Roman mission is under active development.
+APT is updated on a regular basis to reflect the most current knowledge of on-going missions and to reflect development status of the Roman mission.
+APT version 2025.8 is the most current release that has Roman features enabled.
 Documentation on the Roman APT User's Guide (RAUG) is up-to-date for this version.
-Changes to the technical details and other specifications presented here are expected as a part of the process of defining the Core Community Surveys.
-Thus, some of the specific technical implementations of some options are expected to change.
+Changes to the technical details and other specifications presented here are expected as a part of pre-launch development.
+Therefore, specific technical implementations are subject to change.
+APT releases typically occur every three months.

 Working with program files

-To create a new Roman observation, click New Roman Proposal in File menu.
+To create a new Roman program, click New Roman Proposal in the File menu.

-To save a draft program as a local file, click Save on the File menu.
+To save a draft program as a local .apt file, click Save or Save As... in the File menu.

-To open a draft program, click Open on the File menu.
+To open a previously saved draft program, click Open... or Open Recent in the File menu.

-To retrieve and open an approved program from STScI, on the File menu click Retrieve from STScI > Retrieve using Proposal ID, then enter the Program ID.
+To retrieve and open an approved program from STScI, in the File menu click Retrieve from STScI > Retrieve using Proposal ID, then enter the Program ID.

 Demonstration programs